 Diversity Research Grant

 Applicants may be students, fellows or early career faculty (i.e., within three years of appointment).
-Funds are not provided for convention and meeting travel, indirect costs of the institution, stipends of principal investigators or costs associated with manuscript preparation.
+Funds are not provided for indirect costs to the institution, stipends of principal investigators or costs associated with manuscript preparation.

 Proposals should be limited to four pages, must be submitted electronically and include: